-Grease your 8”x 8” pyrex baking dish with butter (or cooking spray) and pour your apples and cranberries evenly into the pyrex.
+- Grease an 8”x 8” pyrex baking dish with butter (or cooking spray) and pour your apples and cranberries evenly into the pyrex.

-In the same mixing bowl, combine 1½ cups maple granola, ⅔ cup flour, ½ cup packed brown sugar and 1 stick (8 oz.) softened butter.
-Mix with your hands until evenly blended.
+- In the same mixing bowl, combine 1½ cups maple granola, ⅔ cup flour, ½ cup packed brown sugar and 1 stick (4 oz.) softened butter.
+Mix with hands until evenly blended.

 - I find I get the most even, crispy top if I place the granola mixture in my hand and flatten it out to about a half-inch thick piece, then patch it over the apple in sections.
 Create patches of filling and cover apples until they're entirely covered to the edges.

 - Bake at 375 F. (190 C.) for 40 minutes, or until topping is golden brown.

 - Let sit for at least 10 minutes before serving.